 This classification applies to commercial lumberyards engaged in the sale of lumber, plywood, moldings, paneling or incidental building materials.
-This classification includes incidental cutting of lumber to length and <a href="https://example.com/handling.google.co
+This classification includes incidental cutting of lumber to length and handling, stocking or delivery of lumber.

 The operation of a store for When, at a single location, the sale of store merchandise, including but not limited to tile, cabinets or hardware, electrical or plumbing supplies exceeds 25% of gross receipts, employees engaged in selling, stocking, handling or delivery of store merchandise shall be separately classified as 8010, Stores hardware, electrical or plumbing supplies to the applicable Stores Industry Group classification; refer to Section IV, Special Industry Classification Procedures, Rule 6, Stores.
-Cashiers who work in support of hardware, electrical or plumbing supplie process store merchandise sales in addition to lumber building material sales shall also be elassified as 8010 assigned to the applicable Stores Industry Group classification.
+Cashiers who work in support of hardware, electrical or plumbing supplies store merchandise sales in addition to lumber building material sales shall also be classified as 8010assigned to the applicable Stores Industry Group classification.